hamadise/google-chat-samples/apps-script/incident-response/README.md

    1. Click **Keys** > **Add key** > **Create new key**.
    1. Select **JSON**, then click **Create**.
    1. Click **Close**.

+**Warning**: This example uses an exported service account key for simplicity's sake.
+Exporting a private key is not recommended in production because it shouldn't be stored in an insecure location, such as source control.
+To learn more about secure service account implementations and best practices, see Choose when to use service accounts.

 ##### 4.2.2 Receive administrator approval